 For years, I have passed by Philadelphia’s iconic City Hall and marveled at its façade.
 The building sits at the crossroads of Market Street and Broad Street, smack in the center of the busy commerce of the City of Brotherly Love.
 It took 30 years to build and is embellished with 250 statues created by Scottish sculptor Alexander Milne Calder, including a 37-foot tall bronze statute of William Penn, the tallest statue atop any building in the world.
 City Hall, although derided by Philadelphians upon its completion, has become a beloved part of the city, not to mention its distinction as the world’s largest free standing masonry building.
 With nearly 700 rooms, it is also the largest municipal building in the world.

 In addition to the sculptures that adorn the building columns, windows and walls, the walkways around City Hall boasts a number of statues.
 On the east side of the building, keeping careful watch over the Dunkin Donuts across the street, is a dapper, larger-than-life size statue of noted local businessman John Wanamaker.
 One year after his death, schoolchildren donated $50,000 in pennies to help finance the creation of the statue and eventual installation in 1923.
-I have passed this statue a zillion times and have always been intrigued by the inscription on its granite base.
-Considering John Wanamaker’s contributions to Philadelphia.
+I have passed this statue a zillion times and have always been intrigued by the inscription on its granite base… considering John Wanamaker’s contributions to Philadelphia.
 He opened one of the first department stores in the country.
 An innovative businessman, he created and popularized the money-back guarantee, a fixed-price system, and other consumer benefits that became industry standards.
-Wanamaker’s was an opulent, 12-story showplace with a beautiful marble Grand Court which features the largest functioning pipe organ in the world.
-Wanamaker cofounded a homeless shelter and soup kitchen He commissioned artwork and donated antiques to the University of Pennsylvania Museum of Archaeology and Anthropology.
-John Wanamaker also served as Postmaster General in the Benjamin Harrison administration With all of those accomplishments, the inscription on the base of the Wanamaker statue identifies the subject as merely “John Wanamaker, Citizen.”
+Wanamaker’s store was an opulent, 12-story showplace with a beautiful marble Grand Court which features the largest functioning pipe organ in the world.
+Wanamaker co-founded a homeless shelter and soup kitchen.
+He commissioned artwork and donated antiques to the University of Pennsylvania Museum of Archaeology and Anthropology.
+John Wanamaker also served as Postmaster General in the Benjamin Harrison administration.
+With all of those accomplishments, the inscription on the base of the Wanamaker statue identifies the subject as simply: “John Wanamaker, Citizen.”

 One day, on our drive back to the suburbs from our son’s South Philadelphia home, my wife and I were stopped at a red light in front of City Hall.
 I glanced out the window at the familiar statue of John Wanamaker — silently observing the folks passing by, his hat and coat folded neatly in his right hand, while his left hand rests just inside the hip pocket of his patinaed trousers.
 A thought popped into my head.
 I have been visiting cemeteries for over a decade, including many in the Philadelphia area.
 “I wonder where John Wanamaker is buried?,” I wondered aloud.
 “You got the internet on your phone.,” Mrs. Pincus reminded me, “Look it up.”